Tax planning tool

 Sales Tax Caps: A Key Savings Opportunity

-Several states cap the maximum sales tax on boats, which provides significant savings for purchasers of expensive vessels.
-For example, Maryland charges a 5% vessel excise tax but caps it at $15,900 — so a $500,000 yacht owes only $15,900 instead of the $25,000 that uncapped math would produce.
-Virginia is even more favorable, with a 2% watercraft sales tax capped at just $2,000.
-Our calculator automatically detects and applies these caps, showing you exactly how much you save.
+Several states cap the maximum sales tax on boats, which can reduce the state-level tax shown by uncapped math.
+For example, Maryland charges a 5% vessel excise tax but caps it at $15,900 — so a $500,000 yacht would hit the cap instead of continuing to scale with price.
+Virginia also uses a capped watercraft sales tax.
+Our calculator detects caps present in the dataset and shows the capped estimate.

 Use Tax vs. Sales Tax